-I’ve written about bringing less into your house, how you can do more with your life when you have less, and about simplicity and its connection to minimalism.
-And now, a few thoughts to share on the concept of “less”.
+I’ve written about bringing less into your house, how you can do more with your life when you have less, and simplicity and its connection to minimalism.
+And now, a few thoughts to share on the concept of “a life with less.”

 In a podcast by The Minimalists, this important fact is shared, “The easiest way to organize your stuff is to get rid of most of it.”
 I totally and completely agree.

-Just a few weeks ago I was in a store looking for a toaster oven for a client.
+Just a few weeks ago, I was in a store looking for a toaster oven for a client.
 As I walked by the linen area, I noticed a sale on towels.
 For some reason, I love new towels.
-Without really thinking about what I was doing, I started to choose the colour I liked and before I knew it, a new set of towels was in my shopping cart.
-And then I stopped to ask myself if I really needed new towels?
+Without really thinking about what I was doing, I started to choose the colour I liked, and before I knew it, a new set of towels was in my shopping cart.
+And then I stopped to ask myself if I really needed new towels.
 Of course, I didn’t.
-Otherwise I would have gone to the store to buy them intentionally.
-I put the towels back on the shelf and left the store with what a came for, a toaster oven.
+Otherwise, I would have gone to the store to buy them intentionally.
+I put the towels back on the shelf and left the store with what a came for, a toaster oven for my client.

-The most important tip I can give you is to have that conversation with yourself when you stand in front of whatever that thing is that you want to buy.
-I have given a few of my clients a laminated cheat card that is the same size as a credit card that lives in their wallet next to the credit or debit card that they use most often.
-When they see something they “want” to buy they pull out that trusty little card.
+The most important tip I can give you is to have a conversation with yourself when you stand in front of whatever that thing is that you want to buy.
+I made a laminated ‘cheat card’ to help my clients remember the conversation.
+It’s the same size as a credit card, and it lives in their wallet next to the credit/debit card they use most often.
+When they see something they “want” to buy, they pull out that trusty little card.
 Here is what it says:

 - Why am I here?

 - How do I feel?

 - Do I need this?

 - Where will I put it?